Apollo 11 Postdoctoral Fellowships

 2. Curriculum Vitae including list of publications

-4. Two letters of recommendation that provide an assessment of (a) the candidate’s qualifications for research in the topic for which they have applied and (b) the candidate’s abilities to help the faculty supervisor in the mentoring of graduate students
+4. Two letters of recommendation that provide an assessment of (a) the candidate’s qualifications for research in the topic for which they have applied and (b) the candidate’s abilities to help the faculty supervisor in the mentoring of graduate students.
+You will be asked to provide email addresses for the individuals who will submit reference letters for you.
+Reference letters must also be submitted by February 1.

 At the end of the postdoctoral appointment, the fellow and the faculty supervisor will provide a short report (two pages maximum) that describes how well the research goals were met; what was learned in the research trying to meet the goals; and a summary of the deliverables generated by the postdoctoral fellow.